sjspielman/datascience_final_assignment/README.md

 # Final Assignment BIOL01301

->Due as a **Pull Request** to `sjspielman/datascience_final_assignment` by Tuesday May 12th at 11:59 pm.
+> Due as a **Pull Request** to `sjspielman/datascience_final_assignment` by Tuesday May 12th at 11:59 pm.
 Due to university grade deadlines there are absolutely NO exceptions!!
+>
+> Submit early by *Friday 5/8/20 at 11:59 pm* for a bonus 10%!!!
 >
 > This assignment grade is worth *two* regular assignments

 ### Setting up